 Consuming dog meat is generally taboo in Europe; however, as of 2014, around 3% of people in Switzerland (particularly in rural areas) eat dog meat in the form of jerky or traditional sausages.
-Additionally, the Polish believe that dog fat has medicinal properties such as relieving joint pain and body aches.
 Laws in the U.K. forbid the sale of dog meat, but appear to allow for the killing and consumption of dog meat as long as the animal is owned by the killer/consumer and is killed humanely.

 Eating dogs is widely considered taboo in the United States.
 Technically, the U.S. lacks a national law banning the consumption of dogs and cats—however, the Dog and Cat Meat Trade Prohibition Act of 2018 prohibited the "transportation, delivery, possession, and slaughter of dogs and cats for human consumption," which effectively dismantled any non-clandestine business built around the practice.
 The act does include an exception for Native American rituals, as certain tribes have either a history or a tradition of consuming dog meat.
 The Kickapoo tribe residing in modern-day Texas, Oklahoma, and Kansas has several traditional recipes involving dog meat, and both the Sioux and Cheyenne are known to have consumed the meat of domestic dogs, but not wild canines.
 Dog meat is also legal in Canada, though the meat must come from a licensed dog meat processing plant—none of which appear to exist.
 The sale of dog meat is prohibited in Mexico, though it is known that the Aztecs raised dogs for food.